gruberse/opti-flex/README.md

 Uvicorn server for the Optimizer will be running on `http://127.0.0.1:8001`.

-### 2.3.
-Run an Optimization
+## 3. Run an Optimization

 You can run optimizations using the optimization files from `test_data`, for example, via the Swagger UI:

-- Create the optimization by sending an HTTP `POST` request to `/optimizations` and providing the contents of an optimization file in the request body.
+1. Create the optimization by sending an HTTP `POST` request to `/optimizations` and providing the contents of an optimization file in the request body.
 The Optimizer returns a UUID as the optimization ID.
-- Start the optimization by sending an HTTP `PUT` request to `/optimizations/{optimization_id}/start` (asynchronously) or `/optimizations/{optimization_id}/start/wait` (synchronously).
+2. Start the optimization by sending an HTTP `PUT` request to `/optimizations/{optimization_id}/start` (asynchronously) or `/optimizations/{optimization_id}/start/wait` (synchronously).
-- Retrieve the current optimization result by sending an HTTP `GET` request to `/optimizations/{optimization_id}/result`.
+3. Retrieve the current optimization result by sending an HTTP `GET` request to `/optimizations/{optimization_id}/result`.
-- Retrieve the optimization statistics by sending an HTTP `GET` request to `/optimizations/{optimization_id}/statistics`.
+4. Retrieve the optimization statistics by sending an HTTP `GET` request to `/optimizations/{optimization_id}/statistics`.

 If an objective in an optimization file does not specify a Privacy Engine, the Privacy Engine is not used for that objective.

-If an objective does not specify an obfuscation method, the evaluation results for that objective are not obfuscated.
+If an objective does not configure an obfuscation method, the evaluation results for that objective are not obfuscated.

-#### 2.3.1.
+### 3.1.
 Run an Optimization with a simulated Privacy Engine

 If an objective specifies an obfuscation method but does not specify a Privacy Engine, the Optimizer simulates the Privacy Engine.